 - 15. Do I need an attorney?

-If you have been injured by a tailgating vehicle, you may be entitled to hefty money damages.
+If you have been injured by a tailgating vehicle, you may be entitled to monetary damages.
 Contact our Las Vegas personal injury attorneys to learn more.

 1. Is tailgating illegal in Nevada?